StrokeEd Workshops and Publications 2017 to 2024

 • Request and use feedback about workshop content and delivery

-• Reduce or waive our fees when teaching in developing countries to enable services to host a workshop,
+• Reduce or waive fees for therapists in developing countries to enable participation

 To influence the delivery of stroke rehabilitation services, we will: